 In addition to what is explained above, we use indirect assessments and informal data sources.
-To augment Alumni and Employer Surveys which often have very low response rates, the department head and other faculty meet with alumni and coponed races, the acparament head and other raceit, meet man didnin and
+To augment Alumni and Employer Surveys which often have very low response rates, the department head and other faculty meet with alumni and many recruiters visit campus and several of them meet with faculty and the Head formally on Bornally There visits anovidastes sheet than twite a neerong.
+Within this several part of the standard of the several of them meet with faculty and the Head formally on Bornally There visits an one structure or coverage, these concerns are referred to the Undergraduate Curriculum Committee for consideration.